Kromatika-Finance/interface/README.md

 - FELO Fees Earning Limit Orders
   - No competitor has yet matched or surpassed this feature
-  - Set a limit order, grab 1 – 9 % extra LP rewards, and avoid slippage, front‑running, pool fees, and UI fees
+  - Set a limit order, grab 1–9% extra LP rewards, and avoid slippage, front‑running, pool fees, and UI fees
-- Regular and Gasless Swaps
-  - Aggregates from multiple aggregators
-  - Essentially it means you won’t need a native chain token to pay for gas fees when swap token A for token B - for example on L1 you won’t need ETH anymore.
-Instead your swap fees will be paid in the output-token from your swap.
 - MetaSwap
   - Receive the best swap quote, aggregated from the best aggregators
   - API powered, easy to integrate